I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistaddorupdatechilddescriptionaspresent.md

 <p>Alternatively, the driver can do the following:</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545608">WdfChildListBeginScan</a> to prepare the child list for updating.</p>
+<p>Call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistbeginscan.md">WdfChildListBeginScan</a> to prepare the child list for updating.</p>

 <p>Call <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> multiple times to add or update the child descriptions for all of the parent device's children.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a> to process changes to the child list.</p>
+<p>Call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistendscan.md">WdfChildListEndScan</a> to process changes to the child list.</p>

-<p>If the driver uses this alternative procedure, the framework waits until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a> before updating the child list and informing the PnP manager that changes have been made.
-When your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545608">WdfChildListBeginScan</a>, the framework marks all previously reported devices as no longer being present.
+<p>If the driver uses this alternative procedure, the framework waits until the driver calls <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistendscan.md">WdfChildListEndScan</a> before updating the child list and informing the PnP manager that changes have been made.
+When your driver calls <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistbeginscan.md">WdfChildListBeginScan</a>, the framework marks all previously reported devices as no longer being present.
 Therefore, the driver must call <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> for all children, not just newly discovered children. </p>

-<p>At some time after a driver calls <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b>, the framework calls the driver's <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-create-device.md">EvtChildListCreateDevice</a> callback function so that the driver can create a device object by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a>.</p>

-<p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>The following code example is based on code that the <a href="http://go.microsoft.com/fwlink/p/?linkid=256131">kmdf_fx2</a> sample contains.
-The example adds child descriptions to a device's default child list.
-It retrieves switch settings that the driver previously stored in a device object's context space and then calls <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> for each switch that is set.</p>

-<p>The <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> method searches the specified child list for a child that matches the supplied identification description.
-If a match is found, the framework updates the child's address description, if supplied, and returns STATUS_OBJECT_NAME_EXISTS.
-If no match is found, the framework creates a new child by using the supplied identification and address descriptions.</p>

-<p>A driver can call <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> to add or update a single child description.
-The framework immediately updates the child list and informs the Plug and Play (PnP) manager that changes have been made.</p>

-<p>Alternatively, the driver can do the following:</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545608">WdfChildListBeginScan</a> to prepare the child list for updating.</p>

-<p>Call <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> multiple times to add or update the child descriptions for all of the parent device's children.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a> to process changes to the child list.</p>

-<p>If the driver uses this alternative procedure, the framework waits until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a> before updating the child list and informing the PnP manager that changes have been made.
-When your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545608">WdfChildListBeginScan</a>, the framework marks all previously reported devices as no longer being present.
-Therefore, the driver must call <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b> for all children, not just newly discovered children. </p>

-<p>At some time after a driver calls <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b>, the framework calls the driver's <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-create-device.md">EvtChildListCreateDevice</a> callback function so that the driver can create a device object by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a>.</p>
+<p>At some time after a driver calls <b>WdfChildListAddOrUpdateChildDescriptionAsPresent</b>, the framework calls the driver's <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-create-device.md">EvtChildListCreateDevice</a> callback function so that the driver can create a device object by calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.</p>

 <p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>